Dutch baby pancake

-A Dutch baby pancake, sometimes called a German pancake, a Bismarck, a Dutch puff, or a Hootenanny, is a large American popover.
+A Dutch baby pancake, sometimes called a German pancake, a Bismarck, a Dutch puff, Hooligan, or a Hootenanny, is a dish that is similar to a large Yorkshire pudding.

-A Dutch baby is similar to a large Yorkshire pudding.
 Unlike most pancakes, Dutch babies are baked in the oven, rather than being fried.
 They are generally thicker than most pancakes and contain no chemical leavening ingredients such as baking powder.

 They can be sweet or savory and can be served at any meal.

 The idea of a Dutch baby pancake may have been derived from the German Pfannkuchen, but the current form originated in the US in the early 1900s.

 Ingredients and preparation

 It is made with eggs, flour, sugar and milk, and usually seasoned with vanilla and cinnamon, although occasionally fruit or another flavoring is also added.
-A basic batter incorporates a third of a cup of flour and a third of a cup of milk per egg.
+A basic batter incorporates a third of a cup of flour and a third of a cup of milk per two eggs.

 It is baked in a hot cast iron or metal pan and falls (deflates) soon after being removed from the oven.
-It is generally served with fresh squeezed lemon, butter, and powdered sugar, fruit toppings or syrup.
+It is generally served with freshly squeezed lemon, butter, and powdered sugar, fruit toppings or syrup.

 Serving

-It can be served for breakfast, brunch, lunch or dessert, or even for "brinner" (breakfast for dinner).
+It can be served for breakfast, brunch, lunch, dessert, and even for "brinner" (breakfast for dinner).
 Dutch baby pancakes are generally served immediately upon removal from the oven.

-The Dutch baby is a specialty of some diners and chains that specialize in breakfast dishes, such as the Oregon-founded The Original Pancake House or the New England-based chain Bickford's, which makes both a plain Dutch baby and a similar pancake known as the Baby Apple, which contains apple slices embedded in the pancake.
+The Dutch baby is a specialty of some diners and chains that specialize in breakfast dishes, such as the Oregon-founded The Original Pancake House or the New England–based chain Bickford's, which makes both a plain Dutch baby and a similar pancake known as the Baby Apple, which contains apple slices embedded in the pancake.

 History

-According to Sunset magazine, Dutch babies were introduced in the first half of the 1900s at Manca's Cafe, a family-run restaurant that was located in Seattle, Washington and that was owned by Victor Manca.
+According to Sunset magazine, Dutch babies were introduced in the first half of the 1900s at Manca's Cafe, a family-run restaurant that was located in Seattle, Washington, and that was owned by Victor Manca.
 While these pancakes are derived from the German pancake dish, it is said that the name Dutch baby was coined by one of Victor Manca's daughters, where "Dutch" perhaps was her corruption of the German autonym deutsch.
 Manca's Cafe claimed that it owned the trademark for Dutch babies in 1942.

 Similar dishes

 A Dutch baby is a type of popover, although popovers are generally baked as smaller, individual pieces, approximately the size of a muffin.

 A Dutch baby is very similar to a Yorkshire pudding, with a few differences: the Yorkshire pudding is more likely to be baked in individual servings, the pan is usually greased with beef drippings, and the result is rarely sweet.
 Dutch babies are larger, use butter rather than beef fat, and are frequently sweet.
-They use more eggs than a Yorkshire pudding and normally have sugar and vanilla and, unlike a Yorkshire pudding, are normally cooked in a cast iron frying pan.
+They use more eggs than a Yorkshire pudding and normally have sugar and vanilla and, unlike a Yorkshire pudding, are normally cooked in a cast-iron frying pan.